Campaign of the Month: June 2014

 Timber town of Garcia

-The landhold at Miguel consists of two important parts, the various Timber Camps, and the village of Miguel itself.
+The landhold at Miguel consists of two important parts, the various Timber Camps, and the village of Miguel itself, which hosts an important bio-diesel plant.

 Timber Camps : The region around Miguel has long been an important timber area, providing lumber to the city of Ciudad Garcia for construction and export.
 When the region underwent the industrial development in the last decade, demand from the local timber camps led to an extensive revitalization of the technology involved in extracting raw timber from the surrounding forests.
 Vast swaths of timber were being taken from the forests, and the resulting areas were converted into small-scale sugarcane plantations to hold the soil in place and take advantage of the clearings created.